 After your application is complete, you'll receive your loan estimate.
 A loan estimate is a document detailing the entire loan transaction.
 It explains how much you're actually borrowing, what you'll pay in closing costs, and provides your final monthly payments based on your loan terms.

-Here's a quick breakdown of what you'll see in a loan estimate: (Remember, our Real Estate Services team can help you through this part of the process as well.)
+Here's a quick breakdown of what you'll see in a loan estimate:

 - Loan terms – statement of the full loan amount, interest rate and other payment details

 - Projected payments – your estimated monthly loan payments, including taxes, interest, insurance and escrow

 - Costs at closing – itemized list of fees that go into closing your mortgage, including your estimated cash to close

 - Comparisons – list of your total payments in principal and interest over five years, the Annual Percentage Rate (APR) and Total Interest Percentage (TIP)

 - Other considerations – statement of additional loan terms such as penalties for late payments and requirements for homeowners insurance, plus the possibility of private mortgage insurance (PMI), escrow fees, and homeowner's association (HOA) dues.

 Remember: Your credit will be pulled each time you apply, but if multiple lenders pull your credit for the same type of loan within a 7-day window, the effect to your credit score should be minimal.
 Just keep this in mind as you apply.